ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Maroon in Trouble.rst

             animDelay.start()
         }

 For more examples of playing sound effects, see the QML files in the ``towers`` directory and MobBase.qml.

-.. rubric:: Adding Keyboard Shortcuts
-   :name: adding-keyboard-shortcuts

 This is a touch example, so you should not really need to handle key presses.
 However, we do not want you to have to spend more time playing the game than you want to while testing it, so we use the ``Keys.onPressed`` signal handler to specify keyboard shortcuts.
 You can press Shift+Up to increment the values of the ``coins`` property to add coins, Shift+Left to increment the value of ``lives``, Shift+Down to increment the value of the ``waveProgress`` property to spawn mobs of fish faster, and Shift+Right to call the ``endGame()`` function to quit the game:

 .. code:: qml